timsexperiments/ts-plugin-workers/README.md

 ## Technical Details

 For VS Code users, you will need to select to use the workspace version of TypeScript for both usage and contribution, especially for debugging.
+To select the TypeScript version in vs code open the command palette, select "TypeScript: Select TypeScript Version...", and choose "Use Workspace Version".

 ## Examples

-Check out the examples/ folder within the repository for a sample project demonstrating how to use @timsexperiments/ts-plugin-workers.
+Check out the [example/ folder](/example) within the repository for a sample project demonstrating how to use the plugin.